What kind of scholarships does the Rotary Club of Ann Arbor offer and what is the application process for these scholarships?

 These scholarships are offered to WCC students who are current or past graduates of any Ann Arbor high school.
 Veterans will receive special consideration.
 The Rotary Club will award up to eight scholarships each year, covering up to $1,250 of tuition each semester (Fall and Winter only).
 Scholarships will be renewable for one additional year if the recipient earns a minimum 3.0 GPA, is pursuing classes toward the completion of one of the college’s programs and successfully completes 2/3 of the classes on his or her schedule.
 Applications are available from the WCC Financial Aid Office – SC 205, 4800 East Huron River Drive, Ann Arbor, MI 48105-4800.

-In partnership with Ann Arbor Technological High School, the Ann Arbor Rotary STRIVE Program helps turn young lives around.
-The program provides a unique structure, incentives, and motivation to help AATHS seniors accomplish these life-changing objectives.
+In partnership with Ann Arbor Pathways to Success Academic Campus, the Ann Arbor Rotary STRIVE (Students Taking Renewed Interest in the Value of Education) Program helps turn young lives around.
+The program provides a unique structure, incentives, and motivation to help Pathways seniors accomplish these life-changing objectives.
 During the year the committee gives the Strive students incentives, such as theatre passes, restaurant certificates, bus passes, etc. and takes them to area companies to observe first-hand what the work-a-day world is like (STRIVE at Work) to encourage them to continue their progress.
 At the end of the school year, the committee awards about $12,000 in Washtenaw Community College scholarships to 8-10 top students based on the most improved and highest grade points.

 Global Grant Scholarship (formerly Rotary Ambassadorial Scholarship)